Waco Juvenile Crimes Lawyer

 - Contempt of court following an order from certain courts, including a truancy court

 - Driving while intoxicated, intoxication assault, or intoxication manslaughter

 - Driving under the influence of alcohol by a minor with two or more prior offenses

 Disposition Hearing (Texas Family Code § 54.04)

-If your child pleads true to a CINS or delinquent conduct offense, the court will hold another hearing for the purpose of determining what, if any, consequences will result.
-Before any disposition can occur for your child, the court must find the need for rehabilitation or the protection of the public, or that your child requires that disposition be made.
+If your child pleads true to a CINS or delinquent conduct offense, the court will hold another hearing to determine what, if any, consequences will result.
+Before any disposition can occur for your child, the court must find the need for rehabilitation or the protection of the public or that your child requires that disposition be made.
 If the court doesn't make that finding, then the court must end the case without any further consequence to your child.

 If the court finds that a disposition is appropriate, the court must then decide whether your child can be provided sufficient care within your home.
-If the court finds that sufficient care is available, then any probation cannot be outside the child's home.
-If the court finds the home to be insufficient, then the court may place the child on probation and further place the child in a foster home, public or private residential treatment facility, or correctional facility.
+If the court finds adequate care, probation cannot be outside the child's home.
+If the court finds the home insufficient, the court may place the child on probation and in a foster home, public or private residential treatment facility, or correctional facility.

-Except for very serious offenders who have committed a "determinate sentence" eligible offense, probation may only last until the child turns 18 years old and detention may only last until the child turns 19 years old.
+Except for severe offenders who have committed a "determinate sentence" eligible offense, probation may only last until the child turns 18, and detention may only last until the child turns 19.

 Determinate Sentence (Texas Family Code § 53.045)